laszlocph/gimlet-documentation/src/pages/concepts/components.md

 ## Gimlet Agent
 Gimlet Agent runs in your Kubernetes clusters.
 It collects realtime information about your deployments, and forwards it to the Gimlet Dashboard.

-## Gimletd

-Gimletd is the release manager.
-It has write access to the gitops repositories, and encompasses all logic related to making releases, rollbacks, and gathering audit logs.

 ## Flux
 Flux is the gitops controller.
 It pulls manifests from the gitops repositories and applies them on the Kubernetes clusters.